[Updated, May 2020: Video instructions added]

 So, let’s get back to Zotero Preferences now and set up our File Syncing.
 You need to type app.koofr.net/dav/Koofr into the URL text box.
 Username is the Email address with which you set up your Koofr account and Password is the password you generated in Koofr to use with Zotero (WebDAV_Zotero in the previous picture).

 So all there is left to do is click on Verify Server.
-A window will pop-up to let you know that file sync is successfully set up and a folder named zotero will be created in Koofr when that happens.
+A window will pop-up, asking you to create a new directory.
+Click on Create.
+You will get a notification to let you know that file sync is successfully set up and a folder named zotero will be created in Koofr when that happens.
 Every title you add to your Zotero Library and has an attachment will be synchronised to Koofr and you will find it in zotero folder in Koofr as a .zip file.
 Happy syncing!

 Note: If you have previously used another WebDAV service and you want to switch to Koofr, you'll have to Reset File Sync History in your Zotero Preferences in Sync tab.
 This way you'll be able to sync all of your Zotero attachments to Koofr without uploading your files again.
 Reupload does not happen automatically.